manifold-systems/manifold/manifold-core-parent/manifold/pluggable_ts.md

 The components produced from this framework are called "type manifolds" because they more or less bolt onto javac's type system as integration conduit.
 Building on this concept, another kind of type manifold is the "extension manifold."
-But instead of providing new types, the extension manifold targets existing types so that features such as new methods, interfaces, and annotations may be logically added to types you otherwise can't modify.
+But instead of providing new types, the extension manifold targets existing types so that features such as new methods, interfaces, and annotations may be logically added to types that otherwise can't be modified.

 Beyond first-order metaprogramming, several experimental language features have spawned from this effort.
 They stem from the extension manifold concept and delve deeper into javac's architecture.
 Instead of adding features to types,